dsaiztc/MultilayerPerceptron/README.md

 Artificial Neural Network based on Multilayer Perceptron using [EJML library](https://code.google.com/p/efficient-java-matrix-library/) for matrix management (the *jar* file is available [here](https://efficient-java-matrix-library.googlecode.com/files/ejml-0.24.jar)).

 Algorithm based on **Chapter 3** and **Appendix A** of the book **Practical Neural Networks and Genetic Algorithms**.
-If you want to learn more about that stuff, I recomend you to take a look to the [book](https://github.com/dsaiztc/MultilayerPerceptron#practical-neural-networks-and-genetic-algorithms).
+If you want to learn more about this stuff, I recomend you to take a look to the [book](https://github.com/dsaiztc/MultilayerPerceptron#practical-neural-networks-and-genetic-algorithms).

 ## How to use
 Currently the *threeshold activation* is not available (that's a bug pendent to fix).
 But you can use *sigmoid activation* for your purposes.
-If you take a look to the source code, for using an MLP the only thing you need to do is to create an *ANN* object:
+If you take a look to the source code, for using a MLP the only thing you need to do is to create an *ANN* object:

 ````
 // 2 inputs, 3 hidden neurons, 1 output, 1 hidden layer, 1.0 learning rate, activation function